0xnkc/virtuepot/arkime/README.md

 You can use `docker-compose` if you want to setup OpenSearch together with Arkime in one step.

 #### Configuration
-1. Please copy or rename the file `docker-compose.env` to `.env` **before** running `docker-compose up`.
-You may want to change some of the variables inside.
-Each variable is documented there.

-2. Please ensure you have done this step (otherwise OpenSearch won't start): https://opensearch.org/docs/latest/opensearch/install/docker/#important-host-settings
+1. Please ensure you have done this step (otherwise OpenSearch won't start): https://opensearch.org/docs/latest/opensearch/install/docker/#important-host-settings

     To apply the setting on a live system, run:
     ```shell
     sysctl -w vm.max_map_count=262144
     ```

-3. Run `chmod -R 777 os_data` **OR** `chown -R 1000:1000 os_data`.
-This is needed for the OpenSearch containers to be able to write to that direcotry.

 #### Start
 Simply run